alekras/erl.mqtt.server/README.md

 3. ```msql_client``` for connection to MySQL server,
 4. ```mqtt_common``` that is library keeping code that is common for client and server implementation

-Session state data is storing in database (DETS or MySQL in current version)
+Session state data is storing in database (DETS or MySQL in current version).
+Server can establish connection using different network protocols:
+1. clear it/tcp
+2. tls/ssl
+3. web socket

 ## Getting started
 ### Installation